 Credits, 3 sem. hrs.
-Prerequisite(s): MAT 221

 Corequisite/Prerequisite MAT 221.

 This course is a calculus-based introduction to probability and statistics.
 Major emphasis is placed on developing a precise framework for solving problems under uncertainty.
 Topics covered include expected value, probability density functions and their distributions, interpretation of the Central Limit Theorem and its application to confidence intervals.